Dutch Vs Afrikaans: What are the Differences?

 Epilogue

 In conclusion, both of these languages are classical in their own ways.
-Though Afrikaans is the daughter language of Dutch, in our opinion, it developed than Dutch at a much rapid rate.
+Though Afrikaans is the daughter language of Dutch, in our opinion, it developed more than Dutch at a much more rapid rate.
 It also gathered more annual speakers than Dutch.

-Some people consider Afrikaans, a dying language.
-We think that this may not be true for another century because the rate at which Afrikaans evolved is quite impressive and it would be unnatural for such a classical language to get vanished in the pages of history.
+Some people consider Afrikaans a dying language.
+We think that this may not be true for another century because the rate at which Afrikaans evolved is quite impressive ,and it would be unnatural for such a classical language to get vanished in the pages of history.

 Dutch and Afrikaans both originate from the Dutch language.
 Afrikaans, however, developed independently in South Africa from 17th-century Dutch.